kasurl/Physics-Informed-Diffusion-Model-CDGC/README.md

 ## Checkpoint

-The pretrained physics-informed diffusion model for generating synthetic infrared images can be downloaded at: [Unet model](https://1drv.ms/u/c/a2bda927b647e020/ESLMwCkEsYZCvwdLfYG0Hp8B1HvcXuf0MuSA1vkAZHqZNg?e=45y4Uj)
+The pretrained physics-informed diffusion model for generating synthetic infrared images can be downloaded at: [Physics-Informed Diffusion Model](https://1drv.ms/u/c/a2bda927b647e020/ESLMwCkEsYZCvwdLfYG0Hp8B1HvcXuf0MuSA1vkAZHqZNg?e=45y4Uj)

-The pretrained segmentation model for testing the crack segmentation performance can be downloaded at: [physics-informed diffusion model](https://1drv.ms/u/c/a2bda927b647e020/Ec7o6skjXh9NqDQqmZb3du4BHOp2jatTrTEKAjysvcu_Mw?e=2kCXRR)
+The pretrained segmentation model for testing the crack segmentation performance can be downloaded at: [Unet model](https://1drv.ms/u/c/a2bda927b647e020/Ec7o6skjXh9NqDQqmZb3du4BHOp2jatTrTEKAjysvcu_Mw?e=2kCXRR)

 ## CDGC Test
 Use the shellscript to present the performance of CDGC module